 - Set out and preparation stage of the road corridor (earthworks); and - Surface preparation and compaction stage (pavement preparation).

-Two models were run to give indicative dust impacts to the east and west side of the alignment.
+Two models were run to give indicative dust impacts to the north and south side of both alignments Option 1 and 2.
 A single indicative alignment orientation was chosen as the bearing from the two ends of the Project.